dialogflow/dialogflow-python-client/README.rst

 Overview
 --------

-The API.AI Знерщт SDK makes it easy to integrate speech recognition with API.AI natural language processing API.
+The API.AI Python SDK makes it easy to integrate speech recognition with API.AI natural language processing API.
 API.AI allows using voice commands and integration with dialog scenarios defined for a particular agent in API.AI.

 Prerequsites
 --------